downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 > `function({/* see below */})` | default messages provided in English

-This function is similar to the `getA11yStatusMessage` and `getA11ySelectionMessage` from `useSelect` and `useCombobox` but it is generating a message when an item is removed.
+This function is similar to the `getA11yStatusMessage` or `getA11ySelectionMessage` from `useSelect` and `useCombobox` but it is generating an ARIA a11y message when an item is removed.
+It is passed as props to a status updating function nested within that allows you to create your own ARIA statuses.
+It is called when an item is removed and the size of `selectedItems` decreases.

 A default `getA11yRemovalMessage` function is provided.
-It is called when an item is removed and the size of `selectedItems` decreases.
 When an item is removed, the message is a removal related one, narrating "`itemToString(removedItem)` has been removed".